Professional Women's Hockey League: Antecedents and the PWHPA

 Top-level and professional women's hockey in North America has developed in starts and stops since the late twentieth century.
 The National Women's Hockey League (NWHL) launched in 1999, featuring teams mainly in Ontario and Quebec.
-Some teams from Western Canada competed intermittently, but a Western Women's Hockey League was formed in 2004.
-The Canadian Women's Hockey League (CWHL) effectively replaced the NWHL and ran for twelve seasons, from 2007 to 2019, with teams competing for the Clarkson Cup.
+Some teams from Western Canada competed intermittently, but those teams congregated in the Western Women's Hockey League when it formed in 2004.
+The Canadian Women's Hockey League (CWHL) effectively replaced the NWHL and absorbed the western league, ultimately running for twelve seasons, from 2007 to 2019, with teams competing for the Clarkson Cup.
 The CWHL, which operated on a non-profit basis, did not pay player salaries, but it did at times offer stipends and bonuses as it aspired to become a professional league.
 However, the league lacked financial stability and it abruptly folded in 2019.
 A new National Women's Hockey League—later renamed the Premier Hockey Federation (PHF)—which did offer player salaries, was established in the United States in 2015, before expanding into Canada in 2020.
 However, after the dissolution of the CWHL, hundreds of prominent women's players, including Canadian and American Olympians, founded the Professional Women's Hockey Players' Association (PWHPA) and opted to boycott existing leagues in pursuit of a unified, financially stable professional league.
 In the meantime, the PWHPA attracted partnerships with corporate sponsors and National Hockey League teams, organizing exhibition tournaments to generate support for their goal.

 In 2022, the PWHPA entered a partnership with the Mark Walter Group and BJK Enterprises—led by Los Angeles Dodgers owner Mark Walter and Billie Jean King, respectively—with the intent to launch a new professional league.
 In 2023, the two business partners purchased the assets of the PHF, which ceased operations.
 The PWHPA negotiated a collective bargaining agreement ahead of the launch of the new professional league the union had been working towards.